 Click here to find out about joining the Guild

-The SDGNZ profiles it's members on a monthly basis.
+The SDGNZ profiles it's members on a regular basis.
 Find our latest profile on our 'membership' page.

 Other NZ screen industry personnel belong to and are represented by the following guilds and associations: